galtza/tutorial-dll-tracker/README.md

 > Notice that for this example we did not handle errors for simplicity reasons.

-We are going to implement this interface inside a namespace as global functions as this is a global system.
+We are going to implement this interface inside a namespace as two global functions.
 Before we start coding we need to define our data.
 What we need in Windows is the following:
-* A cookie which is basically a handle that Windows functions will return that we will use for all the calls (It is just a ***void\****)
+* A cookie which is basically a handle that is provided for future calls (It is just a ***void\****)
 * The pointers to the functions (the ***reg*** and ***unreg*** variables from the previous example)
 * The user-passed call-back